 Upon issuance of Series E preferred shares in March 2014, the Company adjusted the Series D conversion price from USD3.5 to USD2.86 per share for 6,771,454 Series D preferred shares held by the Series D Investor.
 The Company concluded that the downward conversion price adjustment is in accordance with the anti-dilution clause in the original Series D financing agreement.
-As a result of this anti-dilution, the Company will issue a total of 8,387,806 common shares on a fully-converted basis of the original 6,771,454 Series D preferred shares when the conversion right is exercised by the holder.
+As a result of this antidilution, the Company will issue a total of 8,387,806 common shares on a fully-converted basis of the original 6,771,454 Series D preferred shares when the conversion right is exercised by the holder.
 For the remaining 3,808,943 Series D preferred shares held by the Series D Investor, the Series D investor agreed to waive the anti-dilution clause as the Series D Investor has planned to sell these shares to the Company.
 The waiver of this anti-dilution clause is accounted for as a modification of the terms of the Series D preferred shares.
-However, it was determined that the incremental value contributed by the Series D Investor was deemed to be a transfer of value between the preferred shareholders because 1) the change in value of the common shares before and after the modification was deemed to be negligible and 2) the modification of the Series D preferred shares were also made concurrent with the sale of the Series E preferred shares.
-The Company concluded that this is evidence to suggest that most of the value was transferred from the Series D preferred shareholders.
+However, it was determined that the incremental value contributed by the Series D Investor was deemed to be a transfer of value between the preferred shareholders because 1) the change in value of the common shares before and after the modification was deemed to be negligible and 2) the modification of the Series D preferred shareholders.
 Therefore, no accounting charge was recorded.